Kouhei-Takagi/Project-SAYA/emotionics_api/README.md

 ## Emotionics Analyzer – Demonstration Video

-This video demonstrates the macOS Emotionics Analyzer, a tool that performs emotion extraction and Emotionics-based interpretation from free-text input.
+This video demonstrates the macOS Emotionics Analyzer, a research-oriented tool that performs Emotionics-based analysis on free-text input.

 The demo shows:
-- Real-time analysis using the EmotionicsAPI
+- A real-time Emotionics-based analysis pipeline
-- Extraction of expressed, felt, and feigned emotional distributions
+- Structured interpretation of emotional signals
-- JSON-formatted results based on the Emotionics Periodic Table
+- JSON-formatted outputs for research use
-- A simple and reproducible workflow for researchers and developers
+- A simple and reproducible workflow for developers

-Emotionics aims to provide a structured framework to analyze human emotions, emotional reactions, and hidden emotional layers through a computational model.
+Emotionics aims to provide a structured framework to analyze emotional states and reactions through a computational model.

 ## Emotionics Analyzer – Demo Video
 https://github.com/Kouhei-Takagi/Project-SAYA/blob/main/emotionics_api/sample.mp4